-> It acts against specific infections in the body.
-Because of their unique localization, mast cells are involved in both types of immunity.
+It acts against specific infections in the body.
+Because of their unique localization, they are involved in both types of immunity.

-> As a result, mast cells are well positioned to provide the first line of defense against a variety of pathogens.
-In one study, parasitic infection of the intestine was associated with high levels of mast cells (mast cells hyperplasia) as well as the release of proteases that ultimately eliminated the parasites.
+As a result, they are well positioned to provide the first line of defence against a variety of pathogens.
+In one study, parasitic infection of the intestine was associated with high levels of mast cells (hyperplasia) as well as the release of proteases that ultimately eliminated the parasites.
 Here, then, through the disruption of the intestinal epithelial barrier, mast cells were shown to play an active role in innate immunity.

-> Against bacteria, mast cells have been shown to play a role in innate immunity through:
+Against bacteria, mast cells have been shown to play a role in innate immunity through:

 - Processing and presenting bacterial antigens to the appropriate immune cells